Female Bus Driver Attraction

 We also produced two videos in which three female bus drivers shared their experiences; explaining how they got into bus driving, overcoming negativity and their own doubts, and talking about what the job is really like and what it means to them.

-By the end of March 2016, Stagecoach had seen an increase in applications from women by approximately 30%, growing from 9.6% in February up to 12.5% of all applications (2,189).
+After just the first month of the campaign, Stagecoach had seen an increase in applications from women by approximately 30%, growing from 9.6% in February up to 13.5% of all applications (2,189) in March.

-Since the launch of Stagecoach London’s social media activity in March 2016, the number of female followers has grown from 28% at the end of March, up to 33% at the end of September.
+Since the launch of Stagecoach London’s social media activity, the number of female followers has grown from 28% at the end of March, up to 35% at the end of September.

 As well as being highly successful in terms of the campaign, we were also delighted to win the Best Diversity and Inclusion initiatives at the prestigious RAD awards and to be Highly Commended in the RMA/CIPD awards as well.